TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/power-distribution-signoff.md

 In order to ensure the lowest possible chance of failure, the flyback diodes must be able to sustain the maximum current draw of the motor (about 1 A) and the full reverse-biased source voltage of the motor (about 12 V) [12].
 The diodes chosen are able to survive much more than the required current and reverse-bias voltage, and can be found in the datasheet [20].

 The diode protection added to the circuit board should provide adequate protection from the worst-case back-EMF resulting from the motor according to the datasheet.
 This shows that this constraint is also sufficiently met by the design.

+Additionally, the motor ground and ground for the rest of the printed circuit board are quasi-isolated to help prevent interference travelling through the ground of the board.
+This was done by electrically isolating the motor ground plane and normal ground plane except through a small trace connecting the two.
+This keeps the "grounds" at an equal reference potential, but causes the noise from the motor ground to prefer to not travel to the grounds of the other components.This in addition to the diode protection should prevent the motors from interfering with the DC power buses.

 ### Allowable Ampacities